ProQwest/Movie-Recommendation-System-7/README.md

 3. Medley between user-based and item-based collaborative filtering

 ## Results
-This project was a classwide competition for where I placed first giving the most accurate predictions to the 'actual truth'.
+This project was a classwide competition where I placed first giving the most accurate predictions to the 'actual truth'.